ainfosec/FISSURE/docs/RTD/pages/installation.rst

 Requirements
 ============

 It is recommended to install FISSURE on a clean operating system to avoid conflicts with existing software.
 The items listed under the "Minimum Install" category are what is required to launch the FISSURE Dashboard without errors.
-Select all the recommended checkboxes (Default button) to avoid additonal errors while operating the various tools within FISSURE.
+Select all the recommended checkboxes (Default button) to avoid additional errors while operating the various tools within FISSURE.
 There will be multiple prompts throughout the installation, mostly asking for elevated permissions and user names.

 Cloning